-FOURTH-YEAR-FREE PROGRAM
+FOURTH-YEAR-FREE® PROGRAM

-You can enroll in the Fourth-Year-Free Program in which you will receive your senior year of college free.
+You can enroll in the Fourth-Year-Free program in which you will receive your senior year of college free.
+A student receiving the tuition room and board benefit during the 7th and 8th semesters is not eligible to receive PCC scholarships or private scholarships offered through PCC during those semesters.